 Falsewhich means leave the decision to Hollywood)

-BeginRefresh() For Local k = 1 To 48 DisplaySprite(k, sprites[k].x, sprites[k].y) Next EndRefresh()The code above places 48 sprites on their positions using a
+BeginRefresh() For Local k = 1 To 48 DisplaySprite(k, sprites[k].x, sprites[k].y) Next EndRefresh()The code above updates the positions of 48 sprites using a

 BeginRefresh()section.
-This means that on systems that do not support partial screen refresh (e.g. Android) Hollywood just has to update the screen once to reposition all 48 sprites.
+This means that on systems that always refresh the whole display (e.g. Android) Hollywood just has to update the screen once to reposition all 48 sprites.
 Without